-Traditionally, kombucha is brewed using a continuous brewing system.
+Traditionally, kombucha is cultured using a continuous brewing system.
 Continuous-brew systems are easy to set up and have a number of benefits.

-- A continuous-brew system is less maintenance as it can be cleaned periodically rather than with each new batch.
-Adding new sugared tea to an existing jar already containing the starter tea and scoby is far easier than starting with a new container.
+- A continuous-brew system is less maintenance.
+Adding fresh sweet tea to an existing jar already containing the starter tea and scoby is easier than starting with a new container.

-- A continuous-brew system allows for the greatest chance of a successful batch.
-Maintaining the ecosystem created during the fermentation process provides the best defense against the development of mold and invasion by transient yeasts and bacteria.
+- Maintaining the ecosystem created during the fermentation process provides the best defense against the development of mold and invasion by transient yeasts and bacteria.

 - A continuous-brew system provides the healthiest environment for the scoby.
 Rather than disturbing the ecological environment through moving to new containers and regular cleaning cycles, the continuous brew allows the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.

 - A continuous-brew system provides a more consistent supply of kombucha for your family.
-A specific amount can be harvested every few days, once a week, etc.
+A specific amount can be harvested regularly.

 Setting Up a Continuous Brewing System